Luckey, Platt & Company Department Store: Company history

 The company long predated the building, and even its name.
 In 1869, Edmund Platt bought Luckey's, a retailer that had been established in 1835 as Crandle & Smith, and later renamed Dribble's before getting its eventual name.
 Luckey's was ahead of its time in charging a fixed price for every item in the store, and doing business only in cash.

 The partners moved it to the first of the three original Main Street buildings five years later, beginning a half-century of rapid growth at that location, with the help of a third partner, Smith DeGarmo.
 In 1882 they added an elevator so patrons could more easily navigate the store.

 By 1901 it was necessary to expand again and two more buildings were purchased.
 Nine years later an annex was built to sell furniture.
 The store considered itself "the peer of all mercantile establishments on the Hudson River and the most complete store of its kind in any city in the U.S. the size of Poughkeepsie."
 Their advertisements claimed to have the equivalent of 30 stores under one roof, 175 sales clerks and 2 miles (3.2 km) of counter space.

 The new building was completed in 1923.
 For almost half a century afterwards, the store remained the region's major retailer, although it did not grow as it had in its earlier years.
 By the early 1970s, however, increasing suburbanization and the growth of the automobile had given it its first serious competition, in the form of the South Hills Mall.
 Luckey Platt opened a branch at one, the Dutchess Mall, roughly 10 miles south of Poughkeepsie near Fishkill, but it still lost customers.

-In the early 1970s, the city tried to revive its downtown by closing off the two blocks of Main Street west of the store to create Main Mall, a pedestrian mall that would offer shoppers a comparable experience to the suburban malls.
+In the early 1970s, the city tried to revive its downtown by closing off the two blocks of Main Street both east and west of the store to create Main Mall, a pedestrian mall that would offer shoppers a comparable experience to the suburban malls.
 Since it was necessary to raze some other adjacent stores and buildings to create parking lots, the plan actually exacerbated the neighborhood's decline.
 Seven years after the mall was created, in 1981, Luckey Platt closed both its main store and the Dutchess Mall branch.